ofmla/devito-wiki/Azure-Hyperscale:-Kubernetes-Setup-for-Dask.md

 15. Create the file `dask-cluster.yaml`.
 The content of the yaml file is listed at the end of this document.

-16. Apply the kubernetes configuration. ([more info](https://kubectl.docs.kubernetes.io/pages/app_management/apply.html))
+16. Apply the Kubernetes configuration. ([more info](https://kubectl.docs.kubernetes.io/pages/app_management/apply.html))
 ```
 kubectl apply -f dask-cluster.yaml
 ```
-This will setup a kubernetes cluster with 1 Dask scheduler with an open port 8786 to the world, and 16 workers that will connect to this scheduler automatically.
+This will setup a Kubernetes cluster with 1 Dask scheduler with an open port 8786 to the world, and 16 workers that will connect to this scheduler automatically.
 Run the command below to confirm all pods are created. ([more info](https://kubernetes.io/docs/tasks/access-application-cluster/list-all-running-container-images/))
 ```
 kubectl get pods
 ```